jonathanlking/YRS-Bike/README.md

 1. Get current location / input start location
 2. Choose destination

--> A route that has stops every 30 minutes, where you can switch bikes, so that you avoid costs.
+**It generates a route that has stops every 30 minutes, where you can switch bikes, so that you avoid paying extra.**

 ###Implementation